 Math 230 is an extension of differential and integral calculus and coordinate geometry to functions of more than one variable.
-Topics include: Vectors in two and three dimensions; analytic geometry of three dimensions; partial differentiation; multiple integrals; line and surface integrals; Green's Theorem, Stokes' Theorem, and applications to various fields.
+Topics include: Vectors in two and three dimensions; vector valued functions; analytic geometry of three dimensions; calculus of functions of more than one variable, partial differentiation, multiple integrals, line and surface integrals; Green's Theorem, Stokes' Theorem, Divergence Theorem, and applications to various fields.
 This course is intended for students in mathematics, science and engineering majors.
-Use of a mathematical software package or graphing calculator is required.
+Use of a mathematical software package or graphing technology is required.
 May not be repeated.
 SC

-LMC: ADR: Language and Rationality: Communication and Analytical Thinking; DA
+LMC: ADR: Language and Rationality: Analytical Thinking (Math Comprehension); DA